-Our experiments are aimed at showing the generalisation capability of STRIPS-HGNs to problems they were not trained on.
+Our experiments are aimed at showing the generalisation capability of STRIPS-HGNs to problems they were not trained on - including problems with a larger number of objects and actions, and even problems from unseen domains.
 For each experiment, we select a small pool of training problems (potentially from several domains) and train a STRIPS-HGN.
 We then evaluate the learned heuristic on a larger pool of testing problems with differing initial/goal states, problem sizes and even domains.
 We repeat each experiment for STRIPS-HGNs 10 times, resulting in 10 different trained networks, to measure the influence of the randomly generated problems and the training procedure.